Alezy80/gpx_reduce/README.md

 If the script produces an output that looks non-optimal, this might be because of the third dimension.
 Otherwise leave me a message.

+### Changes from original version
+For now I don't changed any algorithms in the script, but only finetuned output abilities, like adding more compact output, allowing to strip some unwanted tag (i.e. you can anonymize your track time and speed).
+Also I've made some changes towards make porting to Python 3 more easily.

 ### Requirements
 * [python](http://en.wikipedia.org/wiki/Python_(programming_language)) interpreter
 * [scipy](http://www.scipy.org/) scientific tools for python